Sourcery-Graduates/GymAppFE/README.md

 ### 👤 Shared login using storageState

-To avoid repeating login step in every test, we use a shared authenticated session stored in `.auth/user.json`
+To avoid repeating login step in every test, we use a shared authenticated session stored in `.auth/user.json` File will be created once `setup.spec.ts` or project `setup-authentication` is be run.
+To avoid expiration of storage state, setup is added to application project as a dependency - storage data will be generated each time application tests are run.

 **How it works:**